wp-plugins/fields-framework/readme.txt

 16. A section assigned to a page with a page template named 'About Page'
 17. Two individual fields
 18. A section assigned to a page with a page template named 'Contact Page'
+19. DateTime field
+20. ColorPicker field
+21. A demo of all fields
+22. An example of a Fields Widget with a Section selection drop down
+23. A fields widget rendering fields of section associated to it.
+24. Front end dump of a widget section

 == Changelog ==

+= 0.10 =
+* Added new Widgets section which let's you add fields to custom Field Framework Widgets
+* Passing -1 to DateTime's date_format or time_format arguments will disable display of Date or Time respectively.
+* Manually assign post ID to media uploader if and only if a given post type doesn't have thumbnail support enabled
+* Minor bug fixes

+= 0.9.0.1 =
+* Added a new Users field
+* Fixed two issues related to the media uploader
+* Further improvements to default values that are returned for the fields
+* Added skip_save argument which if set to true and passed to sections, will skip saving of those sections
+* DateTime and ColorPicker fields now appears on focus instead of click.
+They are not called on click because when delegated, they would need to be clicked twice to appear.
+* Replaced ColorPicker widget to more advanced one
+* Added new boolean section argument named hide_content_editor for Posts sections which if set to true will hide the content editor for those sections

 = 0.8.2 =
 * Minor bug fixes related to delegation of events